BSc (Hons) (NFQ Level 8)

 In addition, you can pursue further studies at higher diploma, graduate diploma, master’s and doctorate level.

-Clinical Placements, which form a significant part of the programme are completed primarily in the St Vincent’s Healthcare Group or the Mater Misericordiae University Hospital, and in numerous other clinical sites throughout the Irish East Hospital Group (IEHG) network.
+Professional Clinical Experience Practice Placements, which form a significant part of the course are completed primarily in the St. Vincent’s Healthcare Group or the Mater Misericordiae University Hospital, and in numerous other clinical sites throughout the Ireland East Hospital Group (IEHG).

-These clinical placement locations are centres of excellence, where you’ll work with multidisciplinary teams to provide first-class, patient-centred care.
+The practice placement locations are centres of excellence, where you will work with multidisciplinary teams to provide high quality, patient-centred care.
 Students can be placed in any IEHG site on one or multiple occasions during their programme to enable them to achieve the necessary clinical learning outcomes.

 “I really enjoy the mix of practical and theoretical studies that comes with choosing nursing.
 I found the labs from first to fourth year created a positive active learning experience to practice and hone our clinical skills before trying to apply them to the real hospital scenario.
 The early placements also give you an insight into the hospital workings and its routines which I found as a great advantage so early in my studies.
 I think nursing is a brilliant option for anyone interested in the medical field and UCD has great support and amenities to help develop those skills and interests.”